 I Didn’t Get Fancy

 That brings me to the second reason I believe these trades were successful.
 I did my research and I was able to understand the companies I was buying into.
-In fact, I convinced myself to buy in with the very articles I wrote on Seeking Alpha.
+In fact, I convinced myself to buy in with the very articles I wrote.
 I didn’t hold the stocks before I wrote the articles, but I researched them and liked what I saw at the price they were at.
 The articles forced me to organize my thoughts and get them down on paper.
 This approach worked well and I plan on continuing to do that here.
 Before shoving my short stack into any given stock, I plan to write a similar article about it on this blog.